Geometrical Study of the Cone of Sums of Squares plus Sums of Nonnegative Circuits: A necessary condition for the membership in the SONC cone

 For all $\betab \in \mathcal{I}(f)$ and $k \in [N(\betab)]$, we have $\nu_{\betab}^{(k)} \lambda_{{\alpb} {\betab}}^{(k)} \abs{f_{\betab}}\geq 0$ and hence using \eqref{eq:decomp04} yields

 \end{proof}

-\begin{example} In what follows we demonstrate how to use Theorem \ref{thm:NecessaryCondition} and Corollary \ref{cor:equalityCondCor} to show that certain forms are not SONC.
-For the forms in (a) and (b), condition \eqref{eq:necessaryCond} does not hold.
-However, for the form in (c), \eqref{eq:necessaryCond} holds with equality, but \eqref{eq:equalityCondCor} does not hold. \begin{enumerate}[(a), leftmargin=*] \item Consider the two Robinson forms given in Example~\ref{ex:PSDnotSOS}(b).
+\begin{example} In what follows we demonstrate how to use Theorem~\ref{thm:NecessaryCondition} and Corollary~\ref{cor:equalityCondCor} to show that certain forms are not SONC.
+For the forms in (a) and (b), condition \eqref{eq:necessaryCond} is not satisfied.
+In addition, the form in (c) satisfies \eqref{eq:necessaryCond} with equality, but \eqref{eq:equalityCondCor} does not hold. \begin{enumerate}[(a), leftmargin=*] \item Consider the two Robinson forms given in Example~\ref{ex:PSDnotSOS}(b).
 From their Newton polytopes, see Figure~\ref{fig:NewtonPolytopesRobinson}, one can easily read of the following:

 Thus, we have

 and by~\eqref{eq:necessaryCond} neither $R_1$ nor $R_2$ is SONC.